Conflicts of InterestHuman Subjects Research

 Overview

+Contingent Workers is a broad category covering non-employees in Workday.
+Workday@WashU has established guidance and procedures on Contingent Workers for the University as a whole.
+This document is an expansion of that guidance specifically for research purposes.
 The WashU Research Community encompasses a diverse spread of individuals within and outside the University.
 A significant number of individuals not employed or holding an appointment at WashU may be involved (directly or indirectly) in research or other WashU activities.
 This includes domestic and international research collaborators, visiting researchers and faculty, and students (across all educational levels).
-Additionally these individuals may engage remotely while others have a physical presence on campus and in laboratories.
+Additionally, these individuals may engage remotely while others have a physical presence on campus and in laboratories.
 Lastly, there are also groups that contract with WashU to utilize space or resources at WashU for their own pursuits and interests that are distinct and separate from WashU activities.

-In order for Non-WashU personnel to obtain the necessary training and security access two options are available and primarily depends on the anticipated needs and role with WashU:
+For individuals, who are not compensated by the University and need to obtain training and security access, there two options are available and primarily depends on the anticipated needs and role with WashU:

-1. Contingent Workers: Non-WashU person with direct involvement in WashU research, under an agreement to use WashU space/equipment for non-WashU purposes, or requiring WUSTL key access to a number of WashU systems.
+1. Contingent Workers: Non-WashU person with direct involvement in WashU research, under an agreement to utilize WashU space/equipment for non-WashU purposes or requiring WUSTL key access to certain WashU systems related to research.

-It is critically important to correctly identify using option 1 or 2, and for Contingent Workers, the subtype.
+It is critically important to correctly identify the most appropriate option and for Contingent Workers, the subtype.

 Contingent Workers (CW)